D-Von Dudley: The Dudley Boyz (1999–2002)

-In mid-1999, Bubba Ray and D-Von left ECW following a pay dispute and debuted in the World Wrestling Federation (WWF) in September.
+In mid-1999, Bubba Ray and D-Von left ECW following a pay dispute, and he debuted in the World Wrestling Federation (WWF) in September.
 Throughout 2000 and 2001, the Dudley Boyz engaged in a three-way feud for the WWF Tag Team Championship with the Hardy Boyz and Edge & Christian.
-The feud incorporated the first triangle ladder match at WrestleMania 2000, and two Tables, Ladders, and Chairs matches, the first at SummerSlam in August 2000 and the second at WrestleMania X-Seven.
+The feud incorporated the first triangle ladder match at WrestleMania 2000, and two Tables, Ladders, and Chairs matches, the first coming at SummerSlam in August 2000 and the second at WrestleMania X-Seven.
 While they were initially villains and were known for driving women through tables, the Dudley Boyz became fan favorites in early 2000.
 In early 2001, they were joined by Spike Dudley.
 At Survivor Series, the Dudley Boyz won the WWF Tag Team Championship, which they unified with the WCW Tag Team Championship during The Invasion, a storyline where the wrestlers from World Championship Wrestling (WCW) and Extreme Championship Wrestling (ECW) invaded the WWF.

 Singles competition (2002)

-Following WrestleMania X8 the company divided the roster into two brands, Raw and SmackDown! in March 2002.
-The Dudley Boyz were separated when D-Von was drafted to SmackDown! and Bubba Ray ended up on Raw.
-D-Von became a villainous reverend character initially serving as Mr. McMahon's "spiritual advisor", and later alongside his protégé Deacon Batista.
-Though the gimmick was a launching platform for Batista's career, it didn't last long and D-Von was betrayed by Batista.
-He did pick up one of his most memorable individual victories of his WWE career when he pinned Triple H on May 9, 2002, on SmackDown! after Chris Jericho hit Triple H with D-Von's collection box.
+Following WrestleMania X8, the company divided the roster into two brands, Raw and SmackDown! in March 2002.
+The Dudley Boyz were separated when D-Von was drafted to the SmackDown! brand and Bubba Ray ended up on the Raw brand.
+D-Von became a villainous reverend character under the name Reverend D-Von initially serving as Mr. McMahon's "spiritual advisor", and later alongside his protégé Deacon Batista.
+Though the gimmick was a launching platform for Batista's career, it didn't last long, and Reverend D-Von was betrayed by Batista.
+He did pick up one of his most memorable individual victories of his WWE career when he pinned Triple H on May 9, 2002, on SmackDown! after Chris Jericho hit Triple H with Reverend D-Von's collection box.